E4CE-UA/awareness-without-synthesis/README.md

 C3,22,234
 ```

-Both are normalised internally to:
+Both formats are normalised internally to:

 ```text
 cluster, intra_edges, total_edges
 ```

 The citation counts must refer to **within-corpus** edges.
 Citations from corpus
-papers to works outside the corpus should not be included in this table.
+papers to works outside the corpus should not be included.

 ### Pairwise vocabulary divergence